enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

 Traditional Approach
 ~~~~~~~~~~~~~~~~~~~~

-Historically, the Enzo-layer was structured just like one of the
+Historically, the Enzo layer was structured just like one of the
 components in the Cello Layer in a flat structure.
 All individual
 header files were aggregated inside of the private
 ``src/Enzo/_enzo.hpp`` header and there was a public header called